-Our Committee were chatting via email last night and one member said, well basically, why don't we share this.
-I (Liz) thought about this a bit, as I know that followers sometimes don't like the bad news, or rather, sad stories, but this IS our work, and OUR life, it’s WHAT we do, it’s not all cute fluffy cuddly cats, its poorly cats, abandoned cats, orphans with no mum to care for them.
-So here we go...warts and all.
+Our Committee were chatting and one member said, "why don't we share this?"
+I thought about this a bit, as I know that followers sometimes don't like the bad news, or rather, sad stories, but this IS our work, and OUR life; it is what we do.
+It’s not all cute fluffy cuddly cats: it is also poorly cats, abandoned cats, orphans with no mum to care for them.
+So here we go... warts and all.

-Tico and Poppy that are now reserved today were a litter of 5 that we took in for another rescue charity as they could not take them.
-The kittens were only a week old and in a bad place, at a farm, no sign of mum, but a fox had been on the go, and the other rescue charity involved were very concerned for the wee ones safety.
-Mum had not been seen for over a day, the kits were starving, they were at a spot that had a massive drop behind it, if they moved....well, enough said....
-So a late night, the other rescue charity turned up at mine with them and they were distributed for hand rearing.
+Tico and Poppy that are reserved today were from a litter of 5 that we took in from another rescue charity as they could not take them.
+The kittens were only a week old and in a bad place; at a farm, no sign of mum, but a fox had been on the go, and all involved were very concerned for the wee ones safety.
+Mum had not been seen for over a day, the kits were starving, they were at a spot that had a massive drop behind it, if they moved... well, enough said.
+So late at night, the other rescue charity turned up at mine with them and they were distributed for hand rearing.

 Then we have Mama, who was in a very bad situation, semi-feral it seemed, but really there was a nice cat inside, but she was heavily pregnant.
 Mama had 7 kittens, one passed away last week, it couldn't digest food and was not thriving.
 The other six are now 7 weeks old today.